bradleyreaney/accessibility-eval-crew-two/docs/README.md

 - **Phase 1**: Foundation with comprehensive testing
 - **Phase 2**: Multi-agent system with LLM integration
 - **Phase 3**: Complete workflow orchestration
-- **Phase 4**: Full Streamlit web application

 - **Phase 5**: Enterprise optimization features

 ### Local Application Focus
 This system is designed for local execution with:
 - No external dependencies for core functionality
 - Local data processing for privacy
-- Streamlit interface for ease of use

 - PDF-based input/output workflow

 ## 📞 Support & Contributing